 Different Types of Pool Palm Trees

 Like all types of trees, palms offer a variety of different characteristics.
-Pool palm trees come in an array of different sizes from low-growing to those that are quite tall.
+You can place cold-hardy or annual palms by the pool in the Atlanta area.
+Patio palm trees come in an array of different sizes from low-growing to those that are quite tall.
 Their fronds range from flowy and feathery to fan-shaped, as well as from green to silvery.
+They are a great way to add instant tropical elegance to your pool or patio, without breaking the bank or any installation.

-Regardless of whether you’re looking for a cold-hardy palm or an annual type that performs well during the warm season, Atlanta Palms is here to assist in helping you find pool palm trees that fit your desires.
+Regardless of whether you’re looking for a cold-hardy palm or an annual type like our Patio Palms that performs well during the warm season, Atlanta Palms is here to assist in helping you find pool palm trees that fit your desires.

 Annual Palm Trees